Dechtman Wealth Management | March 26, 2024

 Several types of people can benefit from the mega backdoor Roth IRA.
 Let’s consider a few scenarios and see if you might fit into one or more.

 Those who max out traditional 401k contributions: Have you already maxed out your traditional 401k contributions?
-The mega backdoor Roth can be a great way to save even more for retirement.
+The mega backdoor Roth can be a way to save even more for retirement.

 Those who have extra income to contribute on an after-tax basis: Do you have extra income that you can contribute on an after-tax basis?
 The mega backdoor Roth IRA can be a useful destination for that income.

-Those who are not eligible for direct Roth IRA contributions due to high income: The mega backdoor Roth can offer an easy path for high-income earners to get money into a Roth IRA.
+Those who are not eligible for direct Roth IRA contributions due to high income: The mega backdoor Roth can offer an path for high-income earners to get money into a Roth IRA.

 Those who have already achieved other important financial goals: Have you already achieved other important financial goals, such as paying off debt or saving for a down payment on a house?
 The mega backdoor Roth can help you direct more money to your retirement savings and investment strategy.